Lyme Basics

 The Centers for Disease Control and Prevention estimate that more than 476,000 people are diagnosed with Lyme disease in the US every year.
 However, because diagnosing Lyme can be difficult, many people who have Lyme may be misdiagnosed with other conditions.
 Many experts believe the true number of cases is much higher.

 Lyme disease affects people of all ages.
-The CDC notes that it is most common in children, older adults.
+The CDC notes that it is most common in children and older adults.
 Firefighters, park rangers, utility workers, golfers and gardeners who spend time in outdoor activities have a higher exposure to ticks.

 LymeDisease.org has developed a Lyme disease symptom checklist to help you document your exposure to Lyme disease and common symptoms for your healthcare provider.
 You will receive a report that you can print out and take with you to your next doctor’s appointment.